vernjan/ctf-writeups/write-ups/Hackvent2020/day18/README.md

   (`rockyou.txt` is a very popular wordlist)
 - **real human** points to a _Smaller Wordlist (Human Passwords Only)_ from CrackStation
 - **thing he remembers is that he used his name in the password** - we can eliminate most of the passwords from the wordlist.
   This is very important, because cracking a single password is rather slow.
-It requires 5,000 SHA-512 compuatations.
+It requires 5,000 SHA-512 computations.
   On my i3 8100 (4 cores), I was able to check ~500 passwords per second.
 - **Use default options** for John The Ripper